Polls Open In Madagascar Presidential Election Hit By Boycott - UrduPoint

 Polls Open In Madagascar Presidential Election Hit By Boycott

-Antananarivo, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2023) Polls opened on Thursday in Madagascar's presidential election, which is being boycotted by most opposition candidates over concerns about the vote's integrity.
+Antananarivo, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2023) Polls opened on Thursday in Madagascar's presidential election, with the incumbent betting on re-election and most opposition candidates boycotting the poll over concerns about the vote's integrity.

-President Andry Rajoelina has brushed off criticism and expressed confidence that he will secure re-election in the first round of voting.
+Polls are scheduled to stay open until 05:00 pm (1400 GMT), but it remains to be seen whether opposition-leaning voters will heed their candidates' calls to stay home.

-Following a nighttime curfew and weeks of protests, voting got calmly under way on Thursday morning, according to AFP journalists, with polls set to close at 05:00 pm (1400 GMT).
+"I'm voting, but we know this isn't normal," said 43-year-old Eugene Rakatomalala.
+"There weren't any candidates who did campaigns."

-"We don't want any more demonstrations, we don't want any more problems in the country.
-We want to choose for ourselves, by voting," Alain Randriamandimby, 43, a T-shirt printer, told AFP early in the morning.
+The incumbent, President Andry Rajoelina, has brushed off criticisms and expressed confidence that he will secure re-election in the first round of voting.

-Rajoelina, 49, is one of 13 candidates on the ballot, but 10 of the others have called on voters to shun the elections, complaining of an "institutional coup" in favour of the incumbent.
+He is one of 13 candidates on the ballot, but 10 of the others have called on voters to shun the elections, complaining of an "institutional coup" in favour of the Rajoelina.

 Since early October, the opposition grouping -- which includes two former presidents -- has led near-daily, largely unauthorised protest marches in the capital.